🧡💙 Hoopeston Area Middle School Volleyball Parent/Player Meeting 🏐

 The students in Mrs. Lee's HAMS 8th grade honors ELA class have spent this week creating art with an ELA twist -- all to learn more about themselves and prepare for their year.
 Students chose three colors to paint on their canvases, then learned the symbolism of those colors.
 Then, they reflected on a word to guide them through the year, and added that word to their canvases.
 Students wrote about the experience and how it will shape them as they move through their 8th grade year.
 We are looking forward to an incredible year with purpose!

-about 2 months ago, Christy Lee
+3 months ago, Christy Lee

 8th grade students holding canvases with words of the year painted on them